AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

    .. tab:: Windows with PowerShell

-      If you can't use WSL, you can also use the powershell.
-      In this case follow the Linux instructions.
+      If you can't use WSL, you can also use PowerShell.
+Start the "Windows PowerShell" program.
+Then, follow the Linux instructions.
 If you want to set up ssh keys there are a few differences but overall it is the same procedure.

    .. tab:: Windows with PuTTY